LLM Interpretability with Identifiable Temporal-Instantaneous Representation: Experiments

 Given the previous experiments on synthetic data, our proposal has been shown to recover ground-truth relationships even when the hidden dimensionality reaches one thousand, which would be challenging for existing non-parametric CRL approaches.
 We now proceed to evaluate real-world LLM activations, beginning with investigation (3).
 The experimental settings are briefly introduced below.
 Full details can be found in Appendix~\ref{app: semi-synthetic-relation}.

 \textbf{Data preparation:} We first examine three types of text, each exhibiting an obvious syntactic pattern.
 For example, in legal text, sequences often begin with ``APPEALS'' and end with ``AFFIRMED''.
 For illustration, we focus on the legal text contrastive corpus group.
 We constructed two contrastive subsets from the \texttt{Pile} dataset \citep{gao2020pile}: one containing legal documents with highly structured syntax and stable temporal patterns, and the other containing unstructured non-legal text.
 We hypothesized that only texts containing these structured relations would yield meaningful temporal concept patterns and tested whether the model could recover them. \textbf{Baseline:} Since no directly applicable baseline exists, we used the standard SAEs trained above.
-As SAEs cannot capture concept-to-concept relations, we fitted a regression model to estimate temporal relation matrices $\tilde{B}$ via $\mathbf{z}_t=\sum_{\tau} \tilde{B}_{\tau}\mathbf{z}_{t-\tau}$. \textbf{Evaluation:} We compute the concept recovery score by first identifying the top concept pair $(i,j)$ in legal contexts (ensuring that the two corresponding concepts do not fire in the non-legal text), then taking the corresponding coefficient $B_{i,j}$ and normalizing it by the standard deviation $\sigma(B)$.
-The ratio $\tfrac{B_{i,j}}{\sigma(B)}$ serves as a relation recovery score, indicating how strongly the relation stands out from noise.
+As SAEs cannot capture concept-to-concept relations, we fitted a regression model to estimate temporal relation matrices $\tilde{\mathbf{B}}$ via $\mathbf{z}_t=\sum_{\tau} \tilde{\mathbf{B}}_{\tau}\mathbf{z}_{t-\tau}$. \textbf{Evaluation:} We compute the concept recovery score by first identifying the top concept pair $(i,j)$ in legal contexts (ensuring that the two corresponding concepts do not fire in the non-legal text), then taking the corresponding coefficient $\mathbf{B}_ {i,j}$ and normalizing it by the standard deviation $\sigma(B)$.
+The ratio $\tfrac{\mathbf{B}_ {i,j}}{\sigma(B)}$ serves as a relation recovery score, indicating how strongly the relation stands out from noise.
 As shown in Table~\ref{tab:semi_rel}, our method achieves a significantly higher score, demonstrating successful recovery of the relation.

-Finally, as concept recovery is already achievable by standard SAEs, we additionally conducted steering vector experiments to verify that our proposal can also recover concepts, following the approach of \citep{joshi2025steeringvector}.
-Further details on semi-synthetic experiments with steering vectors are provided in Appendix~\ref{app: semi-synthetic-steering-vector}.
+Finally, as concept recovery is already achievable by standard SAEs, we additionally conducted steering vector semi-synthetic experiments to verify that our proposal can also recover concepts, following the approach of \citep{joshi2025steeringvector}.
+Further details are provided in Appendix~\ref{app: semi-synthetic-steering-vector}.